jaik27/stock-/README.md

 - This will:
   - Initialize and validate the schema (including required tables/views).
   - **Pull/import historical data automatically** (before live streaming starts).
-  - Starts the data collector, indicator calculation, pipeline validation, and data preparation—all in the correct order.
+  - Start the data collector, indicator calculation, pipeline validation, and data preparation—all in the correct order.
--

 **Do NOT run component scripts directly.
 Only use `app.py`.**

 ---